Sviatoshyn: Early history

 Before the Kievan Rus', Sviatoshyn was a territory of Eastern Polans.

 At the time of the Kievan Rus' and the Grand Duchy of Lithuania, the land belonged to the Principality of Kiev.

 It is alleged that in the 12th century the owner of this land was Nikola Sviatosha (Sviatoslav), the Prince of Chernigov, who donated it to the Kyiv Pechersk Lavra.
 Until the beginning of the 17th century, this area belonged to Kyiv's monasteries.

 The first mention of the area name Sviatoshyn was in 1619, when this land was a part of the Kyiv Voivodeship of the Crown of the Kingdom of Poland of the Polish–Lithuanian Commonwealth.
 At that time, the king, Sigismund III Vasa, determined the metes and bounds of Kyiv's land possession in his charter.
 In particular, it was said that Kyiv's boundary went "through an oak grove to Sviatoshyn side".

-At the time of the Cossack Hetmanate, the territory belonged to the Kyiv Regiment.
+At the time of the Cossack Hetmanate, the territory belonged to the Kyiv Regiment (Cossack Hetmanate).

 In the 1780s, this land was included in the Kyiv Viceroyalty of the Russian Empire.
 The Magdeburg rights of Kyiv were revoked, so Sviatoshyn was under state ownership.